5 Reasons High Fructose Corn Syrup Will Kill You

 5. High fructose corn syrup almost always indicates an industrial food product with poor quality and poor nutrients which causes many diseases.

-So the last but not the least reason why to avoid products which have high fructose corn syrup in their content, is because of their poor nutritious quality full of artificial ingredients and empty calories.
+So the last but not the least reason why to avoid products that have high fructose corn syrup in their content, is because of their poor nutritious quality full of artificial ingredients, and empty calories.

 When you see a HFCS on labels you’ll know that that product is not a whole truly fresh food rich in vitamins, minerals, fiber, antioxidants, and phytonutrients.
 Avoid these products if you want to stay healthy!